AlderaminH/Kalman-Filter/README.md

 ##
 This repository is an implementation of examples from his book.
 I followed his code as it is, but modified it a little to fit my coding style.
-Finally, an attempt was made to functionalize the code for reuse or reprogramming.